nginx/unit-docs/source/configuration.rst

 .. warning::

-   Don't use :option:`!-d` for file upload; this option damages :file:`.pem` files.
-Use the :option:`!--data-binary` option when uploading file-based data with :program:`curl` to avoid data corruption.
+   Don't use :option:`!-d` for file upload with :program:`curl`; this option damages :file:`.pem` files.
+Use the :option:`!--data-binary` option when uploading file-based data to avoid data corruption.

-Internally, Unit stores uploaded certificate bundles along with other configuration data in its :file:`state` subdirectory; Unit's control API maps them to a separate configuration section, aptly named :samp:`certificates`:
+Internally, Unit stores the uploaded certificate bundles along with other configuration data in its :file:`state` subdirectory; Unit's control API maps them to a separate configuration section, aptly named :samp:`certificates`: